-All the students undertake a reading ability test in the first term and they are awarded a reading level according to Reading Recovery Level.
+All the students undertake a reading ability test each year and they are awarded a reading level according to Reading Recovery Level.
 Students go to the library and borrow the levelled books according to their reading levels.
 Through the levelled reading scheme, students will develop a reading habit and improve their reading ability.

 We believe it is important to give opportunities to our students to learn English in different language environment.
-Therefore, there is a wide range of extra-curricular activities for students to choose.
+Therefore, there is a wide range of extra-curricular activities for students to choose from.

 Junior English Drama Team gives P.2-P.3 students an opportunity to take part in choral speaking and learn some language skills in drama.

 English Debate Team is to develop students’ critical thinking skills and language skills for debate.
-Our team has participated in various competitions such as NESTA Primary School Debate Competition and Hong Kong Inter-City School Real Time Debate on Net and we have had some valuable experience and success over the past few years.
+Our team has participated in various competitions.
+We have had some valuable experience and success over the past few years.

-English Ambassadors from P.3-P.6 mainly help English teachers to promote a language-rich environment such as performing in Tuesday English assemblies and organising Tuesday lunchtime activities.
+English Ambassadors from P.3-P.6 mainly help promote a language-rich environment such as performing in English assemblies and organising lunchtime activities.

-London Trinity’s Graded Examinations in Spoken English for speakers of other languages and Cambridge English: Young Learners (YLE) Tests are held at school every year for students to pursue for the internationally recognised qualifications.
+London Trinity's Graded Examinations in Spoken English for speakers of other languages is held at school every year.